hakluke/hakoriginfinder/README.md

 ## How does it work?

-This tool will first make a HTTP request to the hostname/URL that you provide and store the response, then it will make a request to every IP address that you provide via HTTP (80) or HTTPS (443) depending on URL, with the `Host` header set to the original host(:port).
+This tool will first make a HTTP request to the hostname/URL that you provide and store the response, then it will make a request to every IP address that you provide via HTTP (80) and HTTPS (443) by default (more ports can be given via option), with the `Host` header set to the original host(:port).
 Each response is then compared to the original using the Levenshtein algorithm to determine similarity.
 If the response is similar, it will be deemed a match.

 ## Usage